Straight-six engine: Engine balance and vibration

 If an appropriate firing order is used, a straight-six engine has perfect primary and secondary engine balance.
-The primary balance is due to the front and rear trio of cylinders move in pairs (albeit 360° out of phase), thus cancelling out the rocking motion present in a straight-three engine.
-The secondary balance is due to the crank throws being arranged in three planes offset at 120°, which results in the non-sinusoidal forces summing to zero for all free forces up until the sixth order.
+The primary balance is due to the front and rear trio of cylinders moving in pairs (albeit 360° out of phase), thus canceling out the rocking motion present in a straight-three engine.
+The secondary balance is due to the crank throws being arranged in three planes offset at 120°, resulting in the non-sinusoidal forces summing to zero for all free forces until the sixth order.

-The engine balance characteristics of a straight-six engine compare favourably with the more common straight-four engines and V6 engines, which experience significant secondary dynamic imbalance, resulting in engine vibration.
-As engine reciprocating forces increase with the cube of piston bore, the straight-six is a preferred configuration for large truck engines.
+The engine balance characteristics of a straight-six engine compare favorably with the more common straight-four engines, V6 engines, and V8 engines which experience significant secondary dynamic imbalance, resulting in engine vibration.
+As engine reciprocating forces increase with the cube of piston bore, the straight-six is a preferred configuration for large truck and industrial engines.